cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/kubernetes/core-concepts/2024-04-28-kubernetes-services.md

     ```

 #### 3. LoadBalancer
-- This service provisions a load balancer for your application in supported cloud providers (like AWS, GCP, Azure, etc.)
+- This service provisions a load balancer for your application in supported cloud providers (like Amazon Web Services(AWS), Google Cloud Platform(GCP), Azure, etc.)
 -  It exposes the service externally using the load balancer.
 The external load balancer routes the traffic to backend Pods.

     ![K8-Architecture](/assets/img/devops/orchestration/kubernetes/services/k8-services-loadbalancer.png)